riyazdf/cli/docs/reference/commandline/trust_signer_remove.md

 Root Key:	3cb2228f6561e58f46dbc4cda4fcaff9d5ef22e865a94636f82450d1d2234949
 ```

-`docker trust signer-remove` will remove signers to repositories on a best effort basis, so it will continue to remove the signer from subsequent repositories if one attempt fails:
+`docker trust signer-remove` removes signers to repositories on a best effort basis, so it will continue to remove the signer from subsequent repositories if one attempt fails:

 ```bash
 $ docker trust signer-remove alice example/unauthorized example/authorized